xwyang457/507Final/README.md

 - **Artist Profiles**: View detailed information about artists, including genres, popularity, and associated playlists.
 - **Search Functionality**: Users can search for artists to explore their profiles and understand their influence within the network graph.
 - **Popularity Insights**: The application highlights popular artists by analyzing the network's connections.
+- **Influence Metrics**: Centrality measures such as degree and betweenness, which provide insights into an artist’s influence and prominence within the network.
 - **Extended Network Exploration**: Beyond direct collaborations, users can discover broader connection patterns among artists.

 ## Interactions and Responses